iViollard/iViollard.github.io/_items/The-Digital-GP-site-review.md

 </p>
 <h4>The process</h4>
 <p>
-I started by taking screenshots of every page on the site, which turned out to be a grand total of two, so that I could quickly make comments on what worked well and what could be done better as a quick fix.
+I started by taking screenshots of every page on the site, which turned out to be a grand total of two, so that I could quickly make comments on what worked well and what could be done better as a quick fix.</p>

-<strong>Let's start with the pros:</strong>
+<p><strong>Let's start with the pros:</strong></p>
 <ol>
     <li>Immediately putting a face to the name - site visitors are interested in who this is</li>
     <li>The blog post layout is great: clear and easy to read</li>